 If you want to attend the College on a full time basis, you must register for a minimum of 12 credits.
 Anything below 12 credits is considered part time status.
 You should discuss with a Counselor the most appropriate plan of action regarding course selection.

 Counselors can help you select general education courses that are applicable towards a variety of degree programs.
-You may want to consider pursuing Career Counseling or registering for Career Information Seminar which will assist you in defining your goals.
+You may want to consider pursuing Career Counseling or registering for a Career Information Seminar which will assist you in defining your goals.

 Community College of Rhode Island has several articulation agreements with many four year institutions.
 We recommend that all students who are considering to transfer to a four year institution begin transfer planning during their first semester.
-Contact the Advising and Counseling Center for further information.
+Contact the Advising Center for further information.